meCodeUp/Python-and-OpenAI/README.md

 ## Install Python ##
 The first step is to install Python on your computer.
-You can download Python from the official website (https://www.python.org/downloads/).
+You can [download Python from the official website](https://www.python.org/downloads).
 Choose the latest version, and select the appropriate installation file for your operating system.

 ## Install OpenAI  ##
 Next, you will need to install the OpenAI library.
 You can do this by opening a command prompt (Windows) or terminal (Mac or Linux), and typing the following command: